juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-11/indexopenAI.md

 ![powerappsinput](media/powerappsinput2.png)

 4. Now, you are able to test your Power App and create a picture via your text input parameters.
 This picture will be generated using OpenAI's DALL·E model.
-Enjoy generating some fun pictures!
+Enjoy generating some fun pictures like me:

-> Feedback about this tutorial, let us know what you think! @juliajuju93
+> Let us know what you think! [@Julia Kasper](https://www.linkedin.com/in/jukasper/)

-> Don't forget to check out our session during [Powerful Dev 2023](https://aka.ms/PowerfulDevsConf2023)
+> Don't forget to check out our live session on this topic on Februar 15th - [Sign up now - Powerful Dev 2023](https://aka.ms/PowerfulDevsConf2023)

 ## Resources